bhdouglass/bhdouglass-com/src/pages/blog/updated-clickable-gitlab-ci-tutorial.md

 title: "Updated Clickable GitLab CI Tutorial"
 date: 2022-09-21 00:13:00 -0400
 categories: clickable openstore
+image: /images/blog/generic/update.png
+imageAlt: An ASCII art rendition of the word 'Update'.
+description: A quick update on my tutorial for publishing apps to the OpenStore via GitLab's CI.
 ---

 In my [last post](/blog/how-to-publish-an-ubuntu-touch-app/), I wrote about